Print This Recipe

 Set oven rack 3-4 inches beneath broiler and preheat oven to broil.

-Place roasted peppers, slit side up, on a lightly oiled, foil-lined baking sheet, stuff with shrimp mixture, and sprinkle remaining cheese over the top.
+Place roasted peppers, slit side up, on a lightly oiled, foil-lined baking sheet, stuff with shrimp mixture, and sprinkle cheese over the top.

 Broil 1-3 minutes or until cheese is bubbly.
 Remove from oven, top with remaining cilantro and serve.